rbowsley/lamplighthelp/source/4-1-1_Diary_navigation.markdown

   <span style="color: red;">5.</span> Go to the next day or week.

 To select a single day to view, click on the header of the day that you would like to see.
-So if in this example you click on Monday March 25:
+If in this example you click on Monday March 25:

 ![Diary day header](4.1.1b.png)